-Council encourages the retention of places on the Schedule and it welcomes the renovation of places, such as homes, to suit more modern lifestyles and purposes.
+Council encourages the retention of places on the list and it welcomes the renovation of places, such as homes, to suit more modern lifestyles and purposes.
 It is possible, and can be exciting, to blend modern living with an existing dwelling without losing the character of the original house.
 The end result can be unique and elegant.
 Many such success stories exist within Claremont.

 What is heritage conservation and why does it matter?

 The Heritage Council of WA defines heritage as follows “… that which we inherit and that which we pass on to future generations”.

 Heritage is a tangible reminder of our past reflecting who we are and where we have come from.
 It is representative of the community we live in and gives us a sense of identity.
 It also helps create the character of our Town.
 By owning and maintaining a heritage place you are actively contributing to the Town of Claremont’s rich cultural environment.